 The future of food is upon us and it sets the stage for a fundamental shift in how we produce, manufacture, buy, and sell food in our world.
-Over the past year or so, I have interviewed some great guests in the space on the Disruptors for GOOD and Investing in Impact podcasts.

 Terms like Regenerative Farming, Regenerative Agriculture, Cellular Agriculture, Aquaculture, Alternative Protein, and Sustainable Supply chains, are all leading the way to redefine how we interact with food on many levels.

 What is Cellular Agriculture?